 Set Release Mode

-Press the WB button on the back and set white balance to Auto.
+Press the WB button on the back and rotate the main control dial to Auto.
 Our system automatically corrects white balance so you don't need to do it in the camera.

 Set Metering Mode

 Press the Release Mode dial lock release on top and turn the Release Mode dial to Ch (Continuous high speed).
 This way, you'll be able to take all bracketed exposures with a single press of the cable release or shutter button.

 Press the Metering Selector lock button on top and rotate the Metering Selector to select 3D Color Matrix Metering.
 This is so the camera meters across the whole scene.